Theodoret/fifa-world-cup-2026/README.md

 | `analytics/` | Metric and analysis logic |
 | `utils/` | Loaders, styling, state |
 | `data/raw/` | CSV datasets |

+## Disclaimer
+AI was used in this website production as follows:
+- ChatGPT with GPT-5.6 Luna model for work plan planning
+- Mystrial Vibe with DeepSeek V4 Flash 0423 model for plan execution
+- Cursor with Cursor Grok 4.6, Composer 2.5, Opus 5, GPT-5.6 Sol, and Cursor Grok 4.5 for UI finalization and debugging